Shan Cooper chats about exercise and shares her stunning Key Lime Tart recipe.

 Exercise.
 I'm sure some most wonder if I do it, because let's be honest I've not yet touched on it.
 There's a reason for that - it's the anticipation of the can of worms that may spill forth when I do!
 In short, the fact is I do exercise though certainly not with the same intensity that I did pre-diagnosis.
 Mine has been a very slow and steady, paced exercise plan (that for a Type A personality has proved nothing short of frustrating).
 But more on that another day.

 To kick off the exercise theme I have invited one of my very favourite 'instagrammers' (@myfoodreligion) and a daily source of food and exercise inspiration Shan Cooper to share her thoughts on health, exercise and a darn good recipe!
-Shan and her partner Travis are the fit foodies behind My Food Religion and My Fit Religion This lady is nothing short of inspirational - her food, her motivation, her energy, her passion.
+Shan is the fit foodie behind My Food Religion.
+This lady is nothing short of inspirational - her food, her motivation, her energy, her passion.
 All of it.
 It's totally infectious.
 So without further ado...

 Great to have you here Shan!
 Tell us a little bit about yourself.

 Thanks for having me!
 I will stick to quick facts as I have a tendency to go off on random tangents.
 I am a wife, mother to a Great Dane called Astro, love cooking, eating, training & have an unhealthy obsession with coconut in all it's forms.
 I sometimes get "Hangry" (hungry x angry) if I am without food, it's not pretty, there are tears, sometimes I cry too.
 My "real job", the one that pays me money, is in animal health, I love it but not as much as I love food & fitness.

 There is no question that you are super fit and take great care of yourself.
 Have you always taken great care of your health or was there a pivotal point where you very consciously changed your habits?